jakeb91/cobloaf-engineering/docs/blog/posts/20250321-debunking-samknows.md

 <figcaption>Matrix of SamKnows Speedtest Server Regions (vertical) vs Customer Regions (horizontal) served by those servers</figcaption>
 </figure>

 One important thing that is unable to be verified at this point in time is which servers are and are not used by the SamKnows test boxes.
-In the flow-data above, the designated "ACCC" server in Sydney is clearly the largest single source of test traffic on this network, but it's not possible to determine if it is the only server used in the Measuring Broadband program from this data alone.
+In the flow-data above, the designated ACCC server in Sydney is clearly the largest single source of test traffic on this network, but it's not possible to determine if it is the only server used in the Measuring Broadband program from this data alone.

 The only reasonable conclusion to come to here is that Measuring Broadband reports are potentially based on some seriously compromised and misrepresented data-sets.

 In particular:

-- Providing test servers in only 4 out of 8 mainland Australian states and territories, two of which (Northern Territory and Tasmania) have a well earned reputation for being difficult and expensive to maintain good and reliable connectivity to from the rest of the country, is a failure that in a-lot of cases is not indicative of an RSP failing to correctly operate a network or provide a good quality service in those regions.
+- Providing test servers in only 4 out of 8 mainland Australian states and territories, two of which (Northern Territory and Tasmania) have a well-earned reputation for being difficult and expensive to maintain good and reliable connectivity to from the rest of the country, is a failure that in many cases is not indicative of an RSP failing to correctly operate a network or provide a good quality service in those regions.
 It is fair to say that these regions suffer from a lack of ~~Senators and Members of Parliament~~ infrastructure investment.
-- In the case of nbn, most outages occur within the nbn network itself and they often do not affect all RSPs equally. nbn also (in my anecdotal experience) have a reputation for mis-reporting or denying the occurrence of some outages entirely, and it becomes even more of a contentious issue when it comes down to issues on the nbn network that impact service performance rather than causing a service outage.
-There is no indication from the ACCC as to whether the Measuring Broadband reports are integrated with outage or incident information from nbn or not.
+- In the case of nbn, most outages occur within the nbn network itself, and they often do not affect all RSPs equally. nbn also (in my anecdotal experience) have a reputation for mis-reporting or denying the occurrence of some outages entirely, and it becomes even more of a contentious issue when it comes down to issues on the nbn network that impact service performance rather than causing a service outage.
+There is no indication from the ACCC whether the Measuring Broadband reports are integrated with outage or incident information from nbn or not.
 - The serving of tests from the UK which may be happening at random will massively skew any results pertaining to jitter and packet-loss, and inherently will record lower download speeds due to the effect of latency on TCP-based speed-testing.
 - There's no information pertaining to who is responsible for the outages being recorded, nor what actually even constitutes an outage, but they are statistics being attributed to RSPs in the report anyway.
 It is very likely that infrastructure damage caused by Tropical Cyclone Alfred in Queensland and New South Wales will be attributed as outages towards RSPs in the Measuring Broadband report that covers the March 2025 testing period.
 If the outage data is excluded for the reporting period, it is indicative that the data for attributing correct blame for an outage just hasn't been getting collected in the first place.